Debt initiatives and liquidity surpluses in a changing world

 Chairman of Nest Investments Group (Holding)

-World Trade Center Qatar
+Chairman of World Trade Center Qatar

 Founder of Trust International Insurance Company